seemueller-io/toak/README.md

 ## Overview

-`toak` is a tool that processes git repository files, cleans code, redacts sensitive information, and generates markdown documentation with token counts using the Llama 3 tokenizer.
+`toak` is an intentionally simple yet powerful tool that processes git repository files, cleans code, redacts sensitive information, and generates markdown documentation with token counts using the Llama 3 tokenizer.

 ```shell
 $ cd your-git-repo